mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 #symlink the large PacbioHiFi data there
 ln -s /home/genomics/workshop_materials/mu2/ilAgrStra1_PacBioHiFi_filtered.fasta.gz .
 ```
+### 1.2.1 Copy the smaller file.
-### 1.2.1 Now let's get one more file we are going to need.
+Now let's get one more file we are going to need.
 This is a small file, so we can copy it.
 This time we are placing it in the hifiasm folder.
 We will also need it in the MitoHiFi folder, so after we copy it to the hifiasm folder, we are going to symlink it to the MitoHiFi folder.

 ```
 # leave the kmers folder and go to hifiasm